 As a result of the successful completion of the first six interchanges on time and on budget, VDOT awarded the Clark/Shirley Team a change order to construct an additional four interchanges in November 2006.
 The interchanges included Nokes Boulevard, Innovation Avenue, Frying Pan Road and Willard Road.
 These interchanges were opened to traffic by the end of 2009.

-Additionally, the Route 28 project scope includes widening Route 28 to eight (8) lanes (Under Construction) and constructing secondary road improvements on Centreville Road (complete), Atlantic Boulevard (complete), Loudoun County Parkway (complete), Davis Drive (complete) and two (2) sections of Pacific Boulevard (complete).
+Additionally, the Route 28 project scope includes widening Route 28 to eight (8) lanes (Areas 1, 2, and 3 were completed in June 2017.
+Area 5 was completed June 2020 and Area 4 is scheduled for completion by the end of 2020) and constructing secondary road improvements on Centreville Road (complete), Atlantic Boulevard (complete), Loudoun County Parkway (complete), Davis Drive (complete) and two (2) sections of Pacific Boulevard (complete).

 The project is being built under Virginia's Public-Private Transportation Act, which allows private entities to propose innovative solutions for designing, building, financing and operating transportation improvements.
 VDOT will contribute state highway funds, and revenue bonds backed by proceeds from the Route 28 Tax District will be utilized to finance the balance of the project.
 Landowners along Route 28 agreed to pay for improvements to the corridor in 1988 through a special tax district.